Questions and Answers

 We provide 27 popular Bible versions in a form that works well on a desktop computer or a Braille notetaker.
 We have tested it extensively on a PC, a Mac and a PAC Mate (Freedom Scientific).

 Please check the Library page to identify the specific versions available.

 We offer all the same versions in html format, a form which works well with the Victor Stream Reader.

-The same versions are available in RTF format.
+The same versions are available in RTF and BRL format.

 Seventeen of these versions are also provided in a single package, the Optasia Bible Library.
 Users can easily compare readings among the versions in the Collection by entering on a link.

 We offer a couple study Bibles, Catholic Bibles and several Spanish and German Bibles.

 A few other Bibles are available upon request.
 See the Optasia Library for a complete list.

 What is the quality of the offered text?